Timeline of proposed citizenship changes

-The Australian Government has made several attempts to change the eligibility criteria for Permanent Residents wanting to apply for citizenship.
-The biggest impact for New Zealanders would be having to reside for four years as a Permanent Resident immediately prior to applying for citizenship.
+The LNP Government made several attempts to change the eligibility criteria for Permanent Residents wanting to apply for citizenship.
+The biggest impact would be having to reside for four years as a Permanent Resident immediately prior to applying for citizenship.

 Citizenship applicants currently must reside for four years, with at least the last 12 months as a Permanent Resident.
 Time spent residing as a Special Category Visa-holder counts towards three of the four years.

-Outlined below is a timeline of recently proposed citizenship legislation.
+Outlined below is a timeline of the proposed citizenship legislation.

 Citizenship Bill 2020